AFP-Medialab/twint-wrapper/Readme.md

 All operations are defined through swagger page **/twint-wrapper/swagger-ui.html**

-Target build is a Docker image that combine Twint image and the java Spring-Boot application.
+Target build is a Docker image that combine Twint docker image and the java Spring-Boot application.

-Full application is run using a docker-compose script

-	$src/main/script/prod
-	$docker-compose up -d

 ## Requirements
 * ElasticSearch to index twitter scraping results